• Skip to primary navigation

 • A summer scallops recipe you will love!

-• Fresh flavors and a healthy combination.
+• Fresh flavors and a delicious combination.

 • Requires minimal cooking and takes just minutes to prepare.